Our key digital resources

 Family & Local History

 Ancestry.co.uk is currently providing free access to Gloucestershire Archives digitised content.
 This includes name rich sources such as parish registers of baptism, marriage and burial, bishops transcripts, wills and probate inventories, gaol calendars and land tax returns.
+This doesn’t include access to resources relating to Gloucestershire but held at other archives eg Prerogative Court of Canterbury wills held at The National Archives.
 Access Gloucestershire's content for free.

 Know Your Place West of England is a free, digital mapping resource which includes images of key historic maps for Gloucestershire and South Gloucestershire.
 The digitised content includes tithe and inclosure maps and the first three editions of the Ordnance Survey.